Nitrokey/nethsm/docs/clustering.md

     might put the cluster in an inconsistent state ;
 - once a node is part of a cluster, changing its network configuration and/or its advertised peer URLs is not fully supported ;
-- users should manually ensure no write operation is performed on any member of a cluster while a restore operation is ongoing ;
 - if a cluster is lost (quorum is lost), the only means of recovery is factory-reset + restore.
 Future releases will include means to recover from on-disk data ;